AstrolabDAO/swapper/README.md

 The pre-commit process ensures:

-1. Code formatting (Prettier)
+1. Code formatting and linting (`oxlint`)
-2. Code linting (ESLint)
-3. Clean and fresh builds
+2. Clean and fresh builds
-4. Version synchronization across packages
+3. Version synchronization across packages
-5. Unit tests pass
+4. Unit tests pass

 This process is automatically executed by: